 • Productions are encouraged to avoid single-use and disposable materials on location, where possible, and should follow the City of Toronto’s regulations and best practices for waste diversion.

-• Permanent or toxic materials may not be used for set dressing city properties.
-Material Safety Data Sheet documentation may be request by the film office for review before permitting the use of certain productions on location.
+• Permanent or toxic materials may not be used for set dressing City properties.
+Material Safety Data Sheet documentation may be requested by the Film Office for review before permitting the use of certain materials on location.

-• At an expense to production companies, arrangements for cleaning can be made with divisions of the City of Toronto.
+• At the expense of production companies, arrangements for cleaning can be made with divisions of the City of Toronto.

 • Debris or materials from set, such as but not limited to temporary paints or artificial snow dressing, must not be washed into catch basins.